Custom MCP · Three-Pattern Architecture

 amazingincredibleawesomepassionatejourneydive deepleveragesynergyelevateempowerunleashtransformcutting-edgegame-changer

-Why heuristic, not LLM-backed A Claude-powered voice_check would be more expressive but less honest.
-Claude already reads the draft — asking it to call a tool that just asks Claude again is a circular system.
-Rule-based detection is what the tool can offer that Claude can't — the rules are visible, the failure cases are knowable, the output is repeatable.
-The note that ships on every passing verdict — "heuristics don't catch empty" — is the tool admitting its own limit.
-That admission is the design.
+Why heuristic, not LLM-backed A Claude-powered voice_check would be more expressive but less reliable.
+Claude already reads the draft; asking it to call a tool that just asks Claude again is a circular system.
+Rule-based detection is what the tool can offer that Claude can't: the rules are visible, the failure cases are knowable, the output is repeatable.
+The note on every passing verdict — "heuristics don't catch empty" — states what the tool can't check.